 High NPL banks should set up different WUs for the different phases of the NPL life cycle and also for different portfolios if appropriate.
 It is crucial to implement a clear formal definition of "hand-over" trigger which describes when an exposure is moved from the regular/business as usual relationship manager to the NPL WUs and from the management responsibility of one NPL WU to another.
-The trigger levels should be clearly defined and only allow minimal room forthe application of management discretion-under strictly identified circumstances and conditions.
+The trigger levels should be clearly defined and only allow minimal room for management discretion.